 December holidays are hectic for everyone, and they’re even more so for college students.
 They’re coming home after a stressful time of completing papers, projects and final exams.
 Most likely, they’re feeling exhausted and are looking forward to sleeping in the comfort of their own bed.
 Let them sleep as much as they want, especially the first few days.
 They need time to recover from late nights of studying and residence-hall life, and to re-acclimate to being home.

 Have a conversation with your student without pressuring them to tell you everything at once.
 The more natural the discussions and light-hearted the questions, the less it will feel like an interrogation on every detail of their life.
-Talk about yourselves and the family rather than focusing ALL of your attention on them.
+Talk about yourselves and the family rather than focusing all of your attention on them.
 If a more important and lengthy family discussion is necessary, plan it over a meal, and let your student know ahead of time what you want to discuss.
-Also, be aware that most college students are comfortable talking with their parents about their classes and academic activities, but they consider their social life off limits ― unless they bring up the topic.
+Also, most college students are comfortable talking with their parents about their classes and academic activities, but they might consider their social life off limits ― unless they bring up the topic.

 It’s reasonable for parents to expect their student to help out with holiday preparations, do their own laundry or keep their bedroom in order.
 But don’t expect them to automatically assume the same chores and responsibilities they had while living at home, such as housework, running errands, preparing meals or looking after younger siblings.
 Allow your student’s own plans and priorities to outweigh those former responsibilities.
 And if you’re really counting on their help, make it a request, not a demand.